ColoradoSchoolOfMines/wii-track/docs/design.rst

 A few examples of additional analysis methods include:

-- **Weight distribution over time.** An example may be a scenario where weight data over a time period may help determine what the object is, would be an item containing liquid.
+- **Weight distribution over time.** An example would be an item containing liquid.
 The liquid may slosh around while on the scale, and cause the weight distribution to change.
 This metric could potentially prevent someone from replacing one item with an item with the same-weight, but different contents.

-- **Image recognition.** We currently identify the color to help identify the object, however, this metric is not very good.
+- **Image recognition.** We currently use the color to help identify the object, however, this metric is not very good.
 We could use neural networks to do complex image recognition to better identify the item being examined.

 Implementation of both of these analytics methods could be aided by the use of perceptual hashes.

-Since all of the computational power is concentrated in the Lambda compute nodes, these computationally-intensive ML processes can be done on x86 processors running on AWS infrastructure rather than on edge nodes which may not even have a traditional processor.
+Since all of the computational power is concentrated in the Lambda compute nodes, these computationally-intensive ML processes can be done on x86 processors and GPUs running on AWS infrastructure rather than on edge nodes which may not even have a traditional processor.

 Improved Handling and Traceability
 ----------------------------------